Reactions to the 2019 Bolivian political crisis: Domestic

 The Movement for Socialism (MAS), the governing party of Bolivia, called upon Morales' supporters to defend him.

 The Catholic Church in Bolivia said this was not a coup and Pope Francis asked for "peace and serenity".
 On 18 Dec, Osvaldo Chirveches, Jesuit priest and president of the Conference of Religious of Bolivia observed that "Bolivia is beginning to move and show more positivism.
 Given the current situation with the recent change of government there are discordant voices and opinions found but we hope that the elections called will mark a new horizon".
 On 7 January 2020, the Archbishop of El Alto, Eugenio Scarpellini, said that "Those that promote violence cannot become figures of authority".
 This was in response to statements made by Andrónico Rodríguez, a leading MAS figure and close associate of Morales, suggestion of a return to violence after the 22 January, the day which the new President would have been installed.

 In a poll commissioned by the Bolivian NGO group Red UNITAS conducted by Ipsos MORI released on 10 September 2020, 73% of the respondents believed there had been fraud in the 2019 elections, while on the question on whether they believed there had been a coup d'etat, 39% answered yes, while 58% answered no. 83% of the answered yes when asked if the crisis originated from the 2016 Bolivian constitutional referendum on whether to allow Morales further terms.

 International

-Several American governments and other countries and organizations have responded to the resignation; some have supported Morales and others have been supportive of new elections without him.
+Several American governments and other countries and organizations responded to the resignation; some supported Morales and others were supportive of new elections without him.